The Grape Horse Adventure, Barossa ValleyGo Back

 FURTHER READING AND VIEWING

-Ruby Running Bare is a superstar guest horse in this string of beautiful Arabians.
+Ruby Running Bare is a home-bred guest horse in this string of beautiful Arabians.
 You can read her story here.
+And Opal is another superstar horse, as famous for her beautiful colouring as for her angelic personality.

 Check out globetrotter Clare Dingle’s feedback on The Grape Horse Adventure here.